shilpagopi/CodePrep/Algo/Graph-1.md

 * Connected graph: No disconnected components: min E = V-1.
 * Connected graph w/o cycles: Tree
 * Graph without cycles: Forest
-E can vary from O(1) to O(V^2)
+* Strongly connected: every vertex is reachable from every other vertex E can vary from O(1) to O(V^2)

 ### BFS and DFS